We review VPNs independently, but we may earn commissions if you buy a VPN via our links.

 We calculated this rating by evaluating the VPN's extra capabilities beyond the basic VPN service.
 This includes bypassing censorship, additional tools like malware blockers, and customization options like split tunneling.

 TorGuard’s selection of additional features is smaller than its competitors.
 It has Stealth VPN for bypassing censorship, dedicated IP addresses, custom proxy servers, and an ad blocker.
-But it’s missing key features like 24/7 live chat support, double VPN, a tracker blocker, and GPS spoofing.
+But it’s missing key features like 24/7 live chat support, double VPN, and GPS spoofing.

 Additional FeatureTorGuard